Whether it is your first Father’s Day as a single parent or your tenth, being away from your children on a special day is tough.

 And remember, being a father is a lifetime job so do not let 24 hours overshadow all the rest of your good times together.

-If you are struggling to deal with Father’s Day after a divorce or separation, the following websites have some useful tools and advice.
+If you are struggling to deal with Father’s Day with the kids after a divorce or separation, the following websites have some useful tools and advice.